 The Intercultural Office provides students with information about off-campus and enrichment study opportunities, such as study abroad, internships, and service programs.
 This office is open weekdays from 8:00 a.m. to 5:00 p.m., and is located in the Larsen Student Union.
-Applications, brochures, International Student Identity Cards, passport photos, and videos, along with information about costs, deadlines, requirements, passports, travel, and the names of on-campus program advisors are available in the Intercultural Office.
+The Intercultural Office is the first stop in beginning the journey to study off campus.
+Advisors are available to meet with students to explore options.
+All students seeking pre-approval must meet basic eligibility requirements including: